 In compliance with the Plan-Do-Study-Act (PDSA) Model monitoring of the above-mentioned strategies is as follows:

-Review formative assessment benchmarks results to ensure maintenance teaching occurs.
+Review formative assessment benchmarks results of school site monthly tests to ensure maintenance teaching occurs.

-Review results of interim assessments to ensure continued progress in mathematics.
+Review results of district's interim assessments to ensure continued progress in mathematics.